evgenyb/aks-workshops/06-monitoring-options-in-aks/labs/lab-02/readme.md

 ## Estimated completion time - 10 min

-There is a simple C# rest API dotnet app, called `GuineaPig` that performs some CPU intensive computations, in order to simulate load in your cluster.
+There is a simple C# dotnet core app, called `GuineaPig` that performs some CPU (and memory) intensive computations, in order to simulate load in your cluster.
 The source code is located under `src` folder.
 If you use Visual Studio open `app.sln` file.

 ## Goals